• Skip to content

 Cricoid: To Press or Not to Press?

-Just in case you still thought cricoid pressure was a good idea, listen to the RAGE team’s newest member John Hinds at smaccGOLD.
-Hinds is an anaesthetist, intensivist and a motorcycle-riding prehospital resuscitationist based in Northern Ireland.
+Just in case you still thought cricoid pressure was a good idea, listen John Hinds at smaccGOLD.
+Hinds was an anaesthetist, intensivist and a motorcycle-riding prehospital resuscitationist based in Northern Ireland.
 In this debate he will tell you about ‘cricolol‘.

 John parodies cricoid pressure by encouraging us to imagine that this procedure is a drug… Yep, might as well use it as a suppository.